LIEUTENANT governor of american samoa

 Between college and law school, Talauega worked as a Legislative Assistant to the Honorable Daniel K. Inouye, United States Senator of Hawaii (May 1990-June 1991).
 After law school, he served as Judicial Law Clerk to the Honorable James S. Burns, Chief Judge of the Hawaii Intermediate Court of Appeals (July 1994 – June 1995).

-Talauega spent the next seventeen years practicing law in Minneapolis, Minnesota at the international law firm of Faegre & Benson (now Faegre Drinker), where he made partner in 2003.
+Talauega spent the next seventeen years practicing law in Minneapolis, Minnesota at the international law firm of Faegre & Benson, where he made partner in 2003.
 At Faegre, Talauega developed a successful law practice representing, among others, Fortune 500 companies, non-profits, and public entities.
 He is one of the first Samoans to earn partner status in a major U.S. and international law firm.

 In 2012, Talauega returned home to care for his elderly mother and fulfill his goal of serving the people of American Samoa.
 He joined the Attorney General’s Office serving as a Deputy Attorney General for Attorney General Fepulea’i Arthur Ripley, and continued his service as Deputy with Attorney General Afoa Leulumoega Lutu.